JislordCodes/Qucikbook-Web-Connect/README.md

 Open QuickBooks Desktop as an Admin.

 Go to File > Update Web Services.
-This will open the Web Connector application.

-If you already added the app:

-Find "My Python Customer Sync" in the list.
+If you already added the app: Find "My Python Customer Sync", click Remove, and then re-add it using the steps below.

-Click Remove.

-Now proceed to add the application again.
-(This is the easiest way to update the URL).

 Add the Application: